Who will win Ballon d'Or 2025?

 Barcelona are back to their brilliant best, and Raphinha has been a key part of the puzzle.

-The Brazilian winger has been near unplayable this term – going past defenders for fun in both La Liga and Europe to keep Hansi Flick's side in pursuit of the treble.
+The Brazilian winger was near unplayable last term – going past defenders for fun in both La Liga and Europe to keep Hansi Flick's side in pursuit of the treble.

 Mohamed Salah - Liverpool and Egypt

-Mohamed Salah is enjoying the best season of his Liverpool career – and that is saying something.
+Mohamed Salah enjoyed the best season of his Liverpool career in 2024/25 – and that is saying something.

-Now 32, Salah has aged like a fine wine and fired the Reds to within touching distance of the Premier League title in Arne Slot's first season at the helm.
+The Egyptian King has aged like a fine wine and fired the Reds to the Premier League title in Arne Slot's first season at the helm.

 Lamine Yamal - Barcelona and Spain

-A key factor in Barcelona reestablishing themselves as one of the top sides in Europe, Yamal could add three more trophies to a cabinet that already includes Euro 2024 and a La Liga title.
+A key factor in Barcelona reestablishing themselves as one of the top sides in Europe, Yamal's trophy cabinet already includes Euro 2024 and a La Liga title.

 The Lionel Messi comparisons say it all, but the teenage winger is forging his own path.
 It feels like a matter of when and not if he follows in Messi's footsteps by winning the Ballon d'Or.